9 Ways on How to Cool a Room Without Aircon in Singapore

 Kitchen Heat Management

-Use kitchen exhaust fans whenever cooking to vent hot air directly outside.
-For Singapore’s compact kitchen spaces, consider induction cooking which generates significantly less ambient heat than gas or conventional electric stoves.
-Microwave ovens and air fryers often generate less heat than conventional ovens for smaller cooking tasks.
+• Use kitchen exhaust fans whenever cooking, and consider induction cooking which generates significantly less ambient heat than gas stoves.

 Electronics and Lighting Heat Reduction